 This article contains some tips for users with trust accounts who wish to retain OPEX funds in their trust account, rather than pay out all funds collected to the landlord.
-Whilst the software was not specifically designed to handle this situation so some existing users may be using a workaround by creating two separate owner contacts.
+The software was not originally designed to handle this situation so some existing users may be using a workaround by creating two separate owner contacts.
 See here for how to move off the workaround.

 Customers not already using the separate owner contact workaround are able to retain OPEX funds by adding additional ledgers to a property and setting the ledger to not disburse funds to the owner.

 OPEX ledgers are never fully disbursed the way a landlord ledger would be, so you can set an individual ledger to not disburse to an owner (setting circled below).